What is Medicare for All Californians

-The health care tax is less than current health insurance premiums for most individuals and for all employers who currently provide health coverage.
+The health care tax would be less than current health insurance premiums for most individuals and for all employers who currently provide health coverage.

-95%-98% of the health care tax goes directly to health care services, whereas only 65%-75% of health insurance premiums go to health care services.
+95%-98% of the health care tax would go directly to health care services, whereas only 75-80% of health insurance premiums currently go toward paying for health care services.

-The health tax is equitably structured so what each person pays is affordable.
-Health insurance premiums bear no relationship to one’s ability to pay.
+The health tax would be equitably structured so what each person pays what is affordable, based upon ability to pay.

-The health tax is less than insurance premiums employers now pay so there is a pool of dollars that unions can negotiate back into wages and other benefits.
+Since the health tax would less than insurance premiums that employers now pay, the difference could provide a pool of dollars that unions could negotiate back into wages and other benefits.

-The health tax is socially responsible: tax proceeds are used to assure that all Californians receive an essential social service.
-Health insurance premiums are socially irresponsible: proceeds are used to assure profitability to one company and an essential service is provided only to those who can afford it.
+The health tax would be socially responsible: tax proceeds would be used to assure that all Californians receive an essential social service.
+Health insurance premiums are socially irresponsible: proceeds are used to assure profitability to the health insurance industry and its shareholders and an essential service is provided only to those who can afford it.

-Californians and their legislators are smart enough to understand that a not-for-profit health care system with a universal risk pool financed by taxes is a more cost effective, stable system than one made up of fragmented risk pools, each burdened with an expensive bureaucracy and profit-sharing requirements.
+Californians and most of their legislators are smart enough to understand that a not-for-profit health care system with a universal risk pool financed by taxes would be a more cost effective, stable system than one made up of fragmented risk pools, each burdened with an expensive bureaucracy and profit-sharing requirements.

-Californians and their legislators are smart enough to understand that the health tax is a good deal, a better deal than insurance premiums.
-The health tax is like the Medicare tax only better: it provides lifelong health care security.
+Californians and most of their legislators are smart enough to understand that the health tax is a good deal, a better deal than insurance premiums.
+The health tax is like the Medicare tax only better: it provides lifelong health care security for all of us.

 The most recent financial analysis of a California Medicare for All type health care system, The Lewin Report, was done in 2005.
 Since that time, and because California failed to pass that system into law, the cost of health care in our state has risen.